Space Cadet: Plot summary

 Then, he receives an urgent message to investigate an incident on Venus.
 He sends Lieutenant Thurlow and the cadets to the planet's surface.
 The lander touches down on a sinkhole, giving the crew barely enough time to get out before it disappears in the mud.
 With Thurlow comatose, injured when the lander fell over, Jensen assumes command.
 He contacts the sentient, usually friendly Venerians, but the entire party is taken captive.
 They soon find out why.

 These particular natives had never seen human beings before, until old classmate Burke showed up in a prospecting ship.
 He had taken the matriarch of the local clan hostage when she refused to give him permission to exploit a rich deposit of radioactive ores.
 The locals promptly attacked the ship and killed his crew; Burke managed to send a message for help before being taken prisoner.

-Jensen gains the matriarch's trust and convinces her that they are honorable and civilized, unlike Burke, and the Patrolmen are released.
+Jensen gains the matriarch's trust and convinces her that, unlike Burke, they are honorable and civilized, and the Patrolmen are released.
 Unfortunately, neither the lander nor Burke's ship is flightworthy.
 To their amazement, the matriarch takes the stranded humans to the carefully preserved Astarte, the legendary first ship to set out for Venus over a century before and thought to have been lost en route.
 According to the log, the crew perished from disease.
 With the help of the natives, the cadets recommission the ship and fly it back to Venus's South Pole colony.
 Dodson is initially disappointed when they are not treated as heroes, but then realizes that what they accomplished was simply what was expected of Patrolmen.